m-Py/anticlust/README.md

 elements to sets in such a way that the sets are as similar as possible (Späth 1986; Valev 1998).
-The package `anticlust` was originally developed to assign items to experimental conditions in experimental psychology, but it can be applied whenever sets that are similar to each other are desired.
-Currently, the `anticlust` package offers the possibility to create similar sets of equal size.
+The package `anticlust` was originally developed to assign items to experimental conditions in experimental psychology, but it can be applied whenever a user requires that a given set of elements has to be partitioned into similar subsets.
+Currently, the `anticlust` package offers the possibility to create subsets of equal size.

 ## Installation